 He graduated from the University of California, Berkeley with a degree in Chemistry.
 He earned his Ph.D in Chemistry from MIT.
 There he worked in the laboratory of Richard R. Shrock, the 2005 Nobel Prize for Chemistry winner.

 Rocklage owns or co-owns over 30 patents.
 He has over 100 peer-reviewed scientific publications.
 He lives in Boston Massachusetts.
 He has held many research and development jobs with Catalytica and Salutar.

 He has served as CEO and Chairman of biotechnology firms himself.
 These are Cubist Pharmaceuticals, Nycomed Salutar and Catalytica.
-He has served as Board Chairman of Relypsa, currently listed on the NASDAQ exchange.
-He was also the Chairman for Novira, which was bought by Johnson & Johnson.

 He was the Executive Chairman of Miikana, which was acquired by EntreMed, and Ilypsa, which was bought up by Amgen.
 Teleflex bought up his company Semprus.

 He joined 5AM Ventures in 2003 as a Venture Partner.
 He became the Manager Partner in 2004.
 He has over 30 years of experience in the biotechnology field.
 He has helped three new drugs gain FDA approval: Omniscan, Teslascan and Cubicin.

 He is now the Board Chairman at Cidarus, Rennovia and Kinestral.
 He’s on the boards of Pulmatrix and Epirus.

 To accomplish all that, Rocklage must be well organized.
 When interviewed by Idea Mensch, he said that time management made him more productive as an entrepreneur.